executablebooks/quantecon-example/README.md

 2. Update and add MyST syntax:
 	- Manual: math labels are removed during conversion through `Pandoc`.
 For this reason, it is essential to go over the documents and make sure no math label is missing in the newly generated markdown files.
 	- Programmatic soluiton: there are a few options by utilizing regex.
 Below is an example of a simple function to convert contents depth syntax from rST to MyST.
-3. [This repository](https://github.com/najuzilu/myst-parser.example-project) contains an incomplete list of issues we have run accross.
+3. [This repository](https://github.com/najuzilu/myst-parser.example-project) contains an incomplete list of issues.
 As previously stated, some of these issues can be fixed programmatically if we aim to focus on conversion issues pertaining to QuantEcon lectures.

 ```python
 def get_contents_depth(string):